sendgrid/docs/source/User_Guide/Settings/teammates.md

 _To invite a Teammate to your account:_

 1. Navigate to **Settings**, and click on **Teammates** in the sidebar.
 <br>This is where you can see the list of all of your current teammates with their details: username, email address, first name, and last name.
-By clicking the action menu under **Actions** you can either delete the teammate, or edit that teammate.
+By clicking the action menu under **Actions** you can either delete or edit that.
 2. To add a new Teammate, click **Add Teammate**.
 3. Enter the Teammate's email address and then select their permission level.
+<br>Depending on the permission level, you may need to do some additional permission [configuration](#-Configuring-permissions)
 4. Click **Invite**.
 <br>If you have already sent a teammate invitation, you will see a list titled **Pending Invites**.
-This list contains the email address the invite was sent to along with the invitation expiration date.
+This list contains the email address of the invitee and the invitation expiration date.

 {% warning %}
-Teammate invitations are valid for 7 days.
+Teammate invitations are valid for seven days.
 {% endwarning %}

 {% info %}
 While only administrators can create teammates, it is possible for one administrator to create another teammate with administrator permissions.
 This new teammate would then be able to create and manage other teammates and have access to the account's billing settings. **Please be very careful about who you assign administrator permissions!**
+{% endinfo %}

+{% info %}
+Only administrator teammates may impersonate subusers.
 {% endinfo %}

 {% anchor h2 %}